 It would be a pretty impressive feat to both score seven goals and concede seven goals within two separate games in the same Champions League season, but Shakhtar Donetsk did just that as they got a taste of their own medicine in Munich.

-After sealing one of the biggest Champions League wins against BATE Borisov in the groups (7-0), the Ukrainians suffered a defeat by the same score line against Bayern Munich in the Last 16.
+After sealing one of the biggest Champions League wins against BATE Borisov in the groups (7-0), the Ukrainians suffered a defeat by the same score against Bayern Munich in the last 16.
 After drawing 0-0 in the first leg, Bayern were on fire in the second leg with six different players getting on the scoresheet.